OutSystems/docs-support/src/error/mabs/mabs-res-40004.md

 ## Error message

-`Building your application took too long and timed out.
-Please try again.`
+`Couldn't generate your app because the connection timed out.
+If the problem persists, check our documentation for more information.`

 ## Cause